davislarson27/intotheunder/README.md

 I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits) Application stores comments and user data in MongoDB Use MongoDB to store credentials (including users)

+## WebSocket Deliverable
+For this deliverable I used webSocket to inform users that updates to the comments are available and how many changes need to be refreshed.
+(It was originally going to auto update but it was hard to read when comments got reordered).

+I completed the prerequisites for this deliverable (Simon deployed, GitHub link, Git commits) Backend listens for WebSocket connection - See peerProxy.js Frontend makes WebSocket connection - See feedback.jsx and serviceInteraction.js Data sent over WebSocket connection - See service.js and peerProxy.js WebSocket data displayed - button appears once updates are available at the top of the comments section just below the title.